-- 2.137.
+- 2.140.
 If it is determined that an offence has been committed, the Chair or the Panel shall impose one or more of the following penalties: - i. a formal reprimand; - ii. failure (a mark of zero) in the element of assessment in which the offence occurred, with a resubmission of that element permitted within the same attempt at the module.
-This resubmission shall not count as an additional attempt, but the mark for the resubmitted element of assessment shall be capped to the minimum pass mark. - iii. failure (a mark of zero) in the module of which the assessment forms a part, with the maximum mark on any resit or retake limited to the minimum pass mark; - iv. failure (a mark of zero) in the module which the assessment forms a part, with no permission to resit or retake the module; - v. failure (with marks of zero) of the whole diet of modules taken during the academic year in which the offence occurred.
+This resubmission shall not count as an additional attempt, but the mark for the resubmitted element of assessment shall be capped to the minimum pass mark. - iii. failure (a mark of zero) in the module of which the assessment forms a part, with the maximum mark on any resit or retake limited to the minimum pass mark; - iv. failure (a mark of zero) in the module which the assessment forms a part, with no permission to resit or retake the module;

+- v. failure (with marks of zero) of the whole diet of modules taken during the academic year in which the offence occurred.
 Where resit attempts remain, the resit mark shall not be automatically capped to the minimum pass mark, irrespective of the regulations for that programme of study.
 However, the maximum mark achievable on resit shall be no higher than that achieved at the first attempt (before the penalty mark of zero was applied).
-If a module was failed at the first attempt then the resit mark shall be capped to the minimum pass mark. - vi. failure (with marks of zero) of the whole diet of modules taken during the academic year in which the offence occurred, with the maximum mark on any resits or retakes limited to the minimum pass mark; - 2.138.
-The following penalties may only be applied following a full hearing of the Assessment Offences Panel: - vii. recommendation to the Principal that the student be suspended from the programme for a period of up to one academic year with all modules taken during the academic year in which the offence occurred recorded with a module result of zero; - viii. recommendation to the Principal that the student be expelled from QMUL with all modules taken during the academic year in which the offence occurred recorded with a module result of zero. - 2.139.
-Where a penalty involves failure in a module but the student is not prohibited from resitting or retaking the module, any reattempt shall be at the next normally available opportunity. - 2.140.
+If a module was failed at the first attempt then the resit mark shall be capped to the minimum pass mark. - vi. failure (with marks of zero) of the whole diet of modules taken during the academic year in which the offence occurred, with the maximum mark on any resits or retakes limited to the minimum pass mark; - 2.141.
+The following penalties may only be applied following a full hearing of the Assessment Offences Panel: - vii. recommendation to the Principal that the student be suspended from the programme for a period of up to one academic year with all modules taken during the academic year in which the offence occurred recorded with a module result of zero: - viii. recommendation to the Principal that the student be expelled from QMUL with all modules taken during the academic year in which the offence occurred recorded with a module result of zero. - 2.142.
+Where a penalty involves failure in a module but the student is not prohibited from resitting or retaking the module, any reattempt shall be at the next normally available opportunity. - 2.143.
+In all cases, penalties applied for an Assessment Offence shall be reported to the Professional Capability Committee, or other professional body, such as the Law Society. - 2.144.
 Where a penalty involves the reworking or resubmission of an element of assessment, this shall take place during the current academic year.
-If the student does not resubmit, a mark of zero shall be given for the element of assessment. - 2.141.
+If the student does not resubmit, a mark of zero shall be given for the element of assessment. - 2.145.
 Where a student is given a penalty that involves failure in one or more modules, with resits permitted, a School/Institute may choose to retain any coursework marks achieved during the academic year of the assessment offence, except in elements where offences occurred.
 Schools/Institutes may require a student to resubmit some or all of the coursework if this is deemed academically appropriate; this may also be dependent on whether the reassessment is formative or synoptic.